-As a lifestyle journalist, I always drop by newspaper and magazine stands to see the cover stars, beauty trends, what topics are hot, and how editors have evolved with their blurbs.
+As a lifestyle journalist, I always drop by newspaper and magazine stands to see the cover stars, trends, hot topics, and how editors have evolved with their blurbs.
 I buy at least one magazine from every new country I visit, even if I don’t understand their language.
 Most people say that print is dead, but those of us who have experienced the heyday of print media will argue that it still holds power.

-After days of exploring, I take a day off and sit for hours at a local café—preferably not the franchise kind.
+After days of walking around the city, I take a day off and sit for hours at a local café—preferably not a coffee chain.
 Sorry, Starbucks!
-I still love your grande iced mocha, but not when I’m traveling.
+I still love your iced mocha, but not when I’m traveling.
 I try to avoid franchise establishments that we already have back home.
-Hole-in-the-wall coffee shops give a more local vibe.
+Hole-in-the-wall and mom-and-pop shops have a more local vibe.
 I get a lot of writing done in quaint coffee shops.
 I also purchase bags of local roasts to bring back to the Philippines.

 This is the innate Filipino trait I have.
 Pasalubong are souvenirs Pinoys give to loved ones upon returning home from a trip.
-I can’t help but buy oodles of souvenirs for my extended clan—myself included.
-I allot half a day or one whole day just for pasalubong shopping.
-I also haggle and bargain well—another Filipino trait I’m proud of.
+I can’t help but buy oodles of souvenirs—mostly for myself.
+I allot a whole day just for pasalubong shopping.
+I also haggle and bargain well—another Asian trait I’m proud of.

 I’ve been collecting stamps since I was a little girl, even if letter writing is now a lost art and the mailman is relegated to delivering mostly bills.
-If I have time, I’ll buy a postcard, write a quick note, lick a stamp, and send it to my family (or myself) in the Philippines.
-If I’m pressed for time, I’ll just buy a few unused stamps for my collection.
+I go out of my way to buy a postcard, write a quick note, lick a stamp, and mail it to myself in the Philippines.
+When I collect enough postcards, I plan to bind them into a book.
+More on that later.